modolabs/Kurogo-Mobile-Web/docs/mobiweb.rst

 We use cookies for determining which modules to show the user and in what order.

+.. _subsubsection-mobiweb-cookies-activemodules:

 ^^^^^^^^^^^^^
 activemodules
 ^^^^^^^^^^^^^

-This cookie is a list of all the modules that should be shown on the user’s home screen.
+This cookie is a list of all the modules that should be shown on the user's home screen.
 If the user is visiting our website for the first time, this cookie is automatically populated with the default list of modules.
 Users can change the contents of this cookie by going to Customize Home Screen, which rewrites the cookie as the user checks and unchecks desired modules.

+.. _subsubsection-mobiweb-cookies-moduleorder:

 ^^^^^^^^^^^
 moduleorder
 ^^^^^^^^^^^

-This cookie is a list of modules in the order they should be shown on the user’s home screen.
-As with activemodules, it is populated with the default module order upon the user’s first visit, and can be changed via the Customize module.
+This cookie is a list of modules in the order they should be shown on the user's home screen.
+As with activemodules, it is populated with the default module order upon the user's first visit, and can be changed via the Customize module.

+.. _subsubsection-mobiweb-cookies-whatsnewtime:

 ^^^^^^^^^^^^
 whatsnewtime
 ^^^^^^^^^^^^

-This cookie is populated when the user access the "What’s New" section of About this Site (or clicking directly on the "What’s New" link on smartphones/featurephones.
+This cookie is populated when the user access the "What's New" section of About this Site (or clicking directly on the "What's New" link on smartphones/featurephones.
 It stores the current timestamp and is read by the Home Screen to determine whether new announcements should be highlighted for the user.

+.. _subsubsection-mobiweb-cookies-mitcertificate:

 ^^^^^^^^^^^^^^
 mitcertificate